Morikoi/asteroid-blaster/docs/topics/ebpf.md

 ### SRE/DevOps

-- [Inspektor Gadget](https://www.inspektor-gadget.io/), A collection of eB
+- [Inspektor Gadget](https://www.inspektor-gadget.io/), A collection of eBPF-based gadgets to debug and inspect Kubernetes